What you don’t know could lead to a life-threatening bone fracture…

 What the results mean…

-A score of -2.50 or lower means bone density is substantially below optimal (osteoporosis).
-The risk for fracture is sufficiently high to require some sort of therapy, such as osteoporosis medication, including alendronate (Fosamax) or risedronate (Actonel).
-These drugs have been linked to an unusual thighbone fracture when used for an average of seven years.
+A score of –2.50 or lower means bone density is substantially below optimal (osteoporosis).
+The risk for fracture is sufficiently high to require some sort of therapy, such as osteoporosis medication, including bisphosphonates (Fosamax or Actonel), denosumab (Prolia) or bone-building drugs such as teriparatide (Forteo).
+In some rare cases, these drugs have been linked to an unusual thighbone fracture and a jaw condition when used for an average of seven years.
 However, the drugs’ benefits outweigh their risks for most osteoporosis patients.

 BMD of –1.0 or higher is considered normal.

-Between -1.0 and -2.5 means “low bone mass” or osteopenia, which indicates high risk for osteoporosis.
+Between –1.0 and –2.5 means “low bone mass” or osteopenia, which indicates a high risk for osteoporosis, although you don’t necessarily need to be treated.
 How likely you are to suffer a fracture and whether you need treatment to prevent osteoporosis will depend on such factors as your personal medical history, family history, age and weight.